cglitcher2/srb2k_discord_reader/readme.md

 ## For your own server
 This bot relies on the discord feature of Hostmod to view the log of your server.
 You could have this check any log file, though there are some srb2k-hostmod specific features built in.
 * download and add [Hostmod](https://mb.srb2.org/threads/hostmod.26649/) to your server
-* enable hostmod's discord feature `hm_discord On`
+* on your srb2k server, enable hostmod's discord feature `hm_discord On`
 * <span style="color:red">Take note where hostmod creates discord-out files</span> (will be under `luafiles` at the root of your srb2k runtime folder)
 * Make a discord bot
-* Give your  bot the appropriate commands
+* Give your  bot the appropriate OAUTH2 permissions
     * applications.commands
     * send messages
     * use slash commands